Shopify/tapioca/README.md

 This step is the iterative process to generate the RBIs necessary for your application's gems.
 This part may vary depending on your setup.

-1. Run `bin/tapioca generate`.
+1. Run `bin/tapioca gem`.
 This generates RBIs for the gems in your application
 2. Try to run the type checker (`bundle exec srb tc`)
 3. If you notice that definitions are missing for gems, you might need to add the gem for which those definitions belong to in `sorbet/tapioca/require.rb`.
 Before manually adding requires, try running `bin/tapioca require` so that Tapioca can figure out the requires.
 If this still does not work, proceed to write manual requires
 4. After requiring the gems inside that file, go back to 1. until there are no more errors coming from gems